thedynamiclinker/sudocode/lost+found/trash/principles/Dictatorships for Everyone.md

+Or: Many Small Dictatorships over One Governance Orgy
+Or: Social interaction as International law

+---

 See: [[Bryan Cantrill - Fork Yeah - IllumOS#BDFL model as the only thing in software that ever works]] starting at 5:22 for background on why this is the only model that ever really works in software development.

 ---